awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/cbr-vbr-qvbr.md

 Choose this mode for distribution over the internet \(OTT\) and for video on\-demand \(VOD\) download\.
 For best video quality for your file size, always choose this mode except in the following cases:
 + You need your bit rate to be constant, for example, for distribution over fixed\-bandwidth networks
 + You need your total file size to not drop below the size that you specify, for example, to comply with contractual or regulatory requirements
 When you choose QVBR, the encoder determines the right number of bits to use for each part of the video to maintain the video quality that you specify\.
+You can leave the QVBR quality level blank to let the encoder determine the appropriate quality level based on the input video frames\.
 You can use the same QVBR settings for all your assets; the encoder automatically adjusts the file size to suit the complexity of the video\.
 For more information, see [Guidelines for using QVBR](#qvbr-guidelines)\.

 Constant Bitrate \(CBR\) Mode
 Choose CBR only if you need the asset's bit rate to remain constant over time\.
 For example, you might need a constant bit rate if you distribute your assets over limited, fixed bandwidth networks\.